mdfeiza/Hello-world/README.md

 # Hello-world
-This is my first try to write a program to make my computer more friendly
+This is my first try to write a program to make my computer more friendly.
+I am intrested in computer sciense.